microsoft/xblock-filestorage/README.md

 File Storage XBlock
 ===================

-The “File Storage XBlock” allows course staffers to add files stored in various internet file storage services to the courseware (courseware, course info and syllabus) by adding a link through an advanced component that they create in edX’s Studio authoring tool.
-The files can be added either as embedded content, or as links to the files in their original location, or as links to the files after uploading them to the edX server itself.
+The “File Storage XBlock” allows course content authors to add files stored in various internet file storage services to the course.
+The files can be added either as embedded content or as links to the files in their original location.

-Students will view these files in their Open edX or edX.org courses.
+Students can view these files in their Open edX or edX.org courses.

 Installation
 ------------